Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Pokhara

-Day 14 | Drive from Pokhara (820 m) to Kathmandu (1,350 m).
+Day 14 | Drive from Pokhara to Kathmandu

 On the final day of our trek, we will end our journey with a drive from Pokhara to Kathmandu.
-The journey takes about 7 hours, and we will drive through the same road that we took earlier.
+The journey takes about 7–8 hours, and we will drive through the same road that we took earlier.
 Pass through beautiful hills, valleys, and rivers; we will reach Kathmandu.
 On arrival, we will share our goodbyes and head directly toward the hotel to rest.
 At Kathmandu, we will have enough time to explore the valley one last time before leaving Nepal.
-Goodbye, Namaste.

 Place: